-On a nice day I sat with my Gran in the park.
+You won’t believe what happened to me last week.
+It was a beautiful, sunny day.
+I sat with my Gran in the park.
 Gran is an alien.
-We found out that she and my family and I could travel to my fantasy planet.
+She comes from a galaxy far, far away.
+She told me that we could travel to a cool fantasy planet.
 She gave me a travel ticket.
 The next day we flew with a flying carpet.
 We only took water with us, because the trip only took two hours.

 We visited the moon and all the other planets and then we landed on my fantasy planet.